Now it’s time to remove debris and dirt or perhaps getting dried mud off your car.

 I don’t want to extend this topic anymore.
 I hope everything is clear by now.

-Now you’ve successfully cleaned your favorite car with a pressure washer.
+Now you’ve successfully cleaned your favourite car with a pressure washer.

 In this article of ‘how to pressure wash a car safely,’ I guided you step by step on the car washing system.